rdio/jsapi-examples/utils/examples/track-collection/README.md

 ## Sooner

 * Don't do last empty call in load; quit when you know you're done
-* When doing change checks, just get keys
 * Speed test various extras so we know we've got the right set
-* Properly handle library version change that comes during a load... cancel or postpone
-* More documentation, including config params for trackCollection
+* More documentation, including config params for collectionAlbums
+* Unit tests

+## Tests

+* Interrupting a load with another load
+* If library changes during initial load

 ## Later